cobobc/cob_MilestonePJ_4/README.md

 ### Features Left to Implement

-*   A pop up visual describing the password criteria for registering when a user doesn't meet the criteria.
+*   A visual popup describing that only one of each beat can added to the bag.
+This needs to be supported by backend code to prevent user from adding multiple counts of the one beat.

 ## Technologies Used